New Kitten Guide

 Microchipping

 Microchips help reunite you with your pet if they become lost.
+They provide permanent, lifelong identification for your pet.
 They are small and easy to implant.
+If your pet is microchipped, please make sure the chip is correctly registered to you so you can be contacted if your pet is lost!

 Vaccinations

-Rabies Vaccine: Given between 12 and 16 weeks of age and are required by law!
+Rabies Vaccine: Given between 12 and 16 weeks of age and required by law, even for indoor cats!

-Leukemia Vaccine: We recommend all kittens be vaccinated for FeLV, to avoid viral infection that can cause leukemia.
+Leukemia Vaccine: Following the guidelines of the American Association of Feline Practitioners, we recommend all kittens be vaccinated for FeLV, to avoid viral infection that can cause leukemia.
 A series of two vaccines 4 weeks apart with a booster one year later.
 This vaccine is recommended annually for indoor/outdoor cats.

 Rhinotrachetis: Very contagious, mouth ulcers, eye and nose discharge.